guillermo-carrasco/bio_data_analysis/project/project_diary.md

 - enacting genome is working as well, but getting this error: `(in cleanup) Internal error: could not get STATE from IPC::Run`
 (this is not a real problem, basically a lot of intermediate files will remain there)

+**EXECUTION OK!** will launch jobs for all other projects, after removing all other directories.

+Now, to wait again...

 ### 2015-03-13

 Checking the pipeline logs we've seen lots of errors, the first one of them is a